shaneheres/Vote/README.md

 ## How to add more styles.
 The extension has two pre made styles that can be used: Favorite (a single star icon) and Nero (a thumbs up & thumbs down icon).<br>
-To add (or remove) more styles, modify $wgVoteStyles in LocalSettings.php
+To add (or remove) more styles, modify $wgVoteroStyles in LocalSettings.php
 ```php
 $wgVoteroStyles['Faces']['display'] = "labels";
 $wgVoteroStyles['Faces']['buttons'] = array(